-Popular MP from Rajsamand, Princess Dia Kumari reached Balodaya camp running in Anuvibha and interacted with the children.
-The MP told the children to never let the tension dominate you.
-Along with the studies, developing interest in sports, art, music is helpful in achieving success in life.
-The MP said that this institution is doing a very good job and I would like to take time out soon and get involved with its activities.
+The Member of Parliament from Rajsamand, Dia Kumari reached Balodaya camp being organized at the Children's Peace Palace of Anuvibha and interacted with the children.
+The MP asked the children to never let the mental tension dominate them.
+She emphasized that along with the regular studies, developing interest in sports, art, music is helpful in achieving success in life.
+Diya Kumari said that Anuvibha is doing a very good job and she would like to take time out soon and get involved with its activities.
 Activists including Anuvibha’s president Mr. Sanchay Jain, treasurer Mr. Jagjivan Chordia welcomed the MP.
-85 children from Government High School Lavana, Modern Public School, Rajavas and [...]
+85 [...]

 This children’s camp was organized from 18th to 20th February 2020.
-Children's experiences give us new energy every time.
-The enthusiasm with which children participate in camp programs, their questions and answers in dialogue raise new hope.
-Children take a new view of life with them.
+Children's experiences give us new insight every time.
+The enthusiasm with which children participate in camp activities and open up during interactive sessions, raise a new hope.
+Children take away with them a new view point of life.

-On the International Women's Day a program was held at Anuvibha's Children's Peace Palace in association with Ashapura Manav Kalyan Trust, Vapi, Gujrat.
+On the International Women's Day an event was held at Anuvibha's Children's Peace Palace in association with Ashapura Manav Kalyan Trust, Vapi, Gujrat.
 Around 400 girl students, teachers and parents participated.
-These were the girls who had been awarded Gargi Puraskar and Priyadarshini Puraskar for their excellent results in Board exams of secondary and higher secondary.
+These were the girls who had been awarded Gargi Puraskar and Priyadarshini Puraskar for their excellent results in secondary and higher secondary Board exams.
 The girls were felicitated in the program.
 There was also a Career Counselling session in which experts from different fields presentation their talks.
-Additional Collector of Rajsamand Mr. Rakesh Gadhval, Sub Divisional Magistrate Mr. Sushil Kumar, Anuvibha President Mr Sanchay Jain, Founder of Ashapura [...]
+Additional Collector of Rajsamand Mr. Rakesh Gadhval, Sub Divisional Magistrate Mr. Sushil Kumar, Anuvibha President Mr Sanchay Jain, Founder of Ashapura Trust [...]

 Everyone knows the central ontological question: “Why there is being, being rather than nothing?
 But there is another central philosophical question which the human race has been unable to answer: “Why is there violence, violence rather than non-violence?"When once asked if non-violent resistance was a form of “direct action", Gandhi replied: “...It is the only form."
 He said it was the “greatest force...more positive than electricity, and more powerful than even ether."
 Gandhi believed non-violence could be put into practice at every level of human experience.
 Nonviolence for him was not just a political tactic but spirituality and a way of [...]